ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 @title[Code and Markdown]
 #### Code and Markdown

-- **Code**: "Running code" means making the computer do what you are telling it to do.
-"Executing code" is the same thing.
+<p style="font-size:0.6em; color:gray">- **Code**: "Running code" means making the computer do what you are telling it to do.
+"Executing code" is the same thing.</p>
-- **Output**: In Jupyter Notebooks "output" is the result of the computational process, such as a visualisation, graph, model, equation and so on.
+<p style="font-size:0.6em; color:gray">- **Output**: In Jupyter Notebooks "output" is the result of the computational process, such as a visualisation, graph, model, equation and so on.</p>
-- **Markdown**: "Markdown" is formatted text you want to include such as headings, italics, quotes and other types of styling.
-It might be a description, a note, a question (as context).
+<p style="font-size:0.6em; color:gray">- **Markdown**: "Markdown" is formatted text you want to include such as headings, italics, quotes and other types of styling.
+It might be a description, a note, a question (as context).</p>
-- **Cells**: Jupyter notebooks are a series of “cells” containing *executable code*, *outputs*, or *markdown*.
+<p style="font-size:0.6em; color:gray">- **Cells**: Jupyter notebooks are a series of “cells” containing *executable code*, *outputs*, or *markdown*.</p>

-<p style="font-size:0.6em; color:gray">Cells might contain code executed (through the kernel) or markdown formatted text (including [LaTeX](https://www.latex-project.org/)) to embed the description of the work process next to the code.</p>
+<p style="font-size:0.4em; color:gray">Cells might contain code executed (through the kernel) or markdown formatted text (including [LaTeX](https://www.latex-project.org/)) to embed the description of the work process next to the code.</p>

 ---
 @title[Command Line]
 #### Compared to Command Line

-The [command line](https://en.wikipedia.org/wiki/Command-line_interface) does not include notes.
-In Jupyter Notebooks you can also go back and delete or change code or text as you go, which you cannot do using the command line.
+<p style="font-size:0.6em; color:gray">Command line does not include notes.
+In Jupyter Notebooks you can also go back and delete or change code or text as you go, which you cannot do using the command line.</p>
 <p style="font-size:0.6em; color:gray">Notebooks present markdown and visualisations inline - meaning you can see the both at the same time and the parts that aren't code do not interfere with the code.
 It results in a highly flexibly but user-friendly environment that can perform complicated tasks very quickly.</p>

-<p style="font-size:0.6em; color:gray">Jupyter Notebooks are saved as a JSON (JavaScript Object Notation) file with an **.ipynb** extension.</p>
+<p style="font-size:0.4em; color:gray">Jupyter Notebooks are saved as a JSON (JavaScript Object Notation) file with an **.ipynb** extension.</p>

 ---
 @title[Summary]